JONSASSE/432-2018/assignments/hw1/README.md

 ## Question 4.
 (5 points)

 Please specify your GitHub user name.
 If you don't have a (free) GitHub account, get one.
+If you sign up for a student account using your case.edu address, you will get access to unlimited (and free) private repositories.
+That's the ideal plan.